 REITs have a number of advantages too, such as a tendency to be less volatile than traditional equities.
 They are also rarely taxed at the trust level, increasing their potential to offer higher yields than stocks once passed on to holders.
 Some advocate using one asset class to balance the other in a portfolio, including both REITs and PE real estate to spread out the risk and increase the potential of risk-adjusted returns.

 A Changing Story

 Real estate poses a natural storyline for investors — an upscale shopping mall, a new rental apartment complex, a dream home, people and neighborhoods as the variables that determine value.
 Advisors might be tempted to sell less financially savvy investors on that story.
 But, as we learned from the foreclosures that resulted from the 2008 housing crisis, the emotions that accompany homeownership can sometimes be blinding, obscuring our view of the metrics and due diligence needed to make sound investment decisions.

 PE real estate requires the same level of scrutiny as publicly traded securities, as well as a deeper understanding of financials, the social landscape and macroeconomics, from the industry level down to the various asset classes and geographies.
 Today's success story might just be a mom-and-pop self-storage unit out in middle America reaping the benefits of a new online auto-pay system, whose story is compounding all across the U.S. to seek the creation of a new kind of wealth.
-The advisor who grasps that will be the one who becomes a force among investors.
+The advisor who grasps that, along with all the complexities of the asset class, will be the one best positioned to tell the story to investors.